17. L2 Forwarding Eventdev Sample Application

 }

 For S/W scheduler instead of dedicated adapters, common Rx/Tx adapters are configured which will be shared among all the Ethernet ports.
-Also DPDK library need service cores to run internal services for Rx/Tx adapters.
-Application gets service id for Rx/Tx adapters and after successful setup it runs the services on dedicated service cores.
+Also, the DPDK library needs service cores to run internal services for Rx/Tx adapters.
+The application gets a service id for Rx/Tx adapters.
+After a successful setup, it runs the services on dedicated service cores.

 for (i = 0; i < evt_rsrc->rx_adptr.nb_rx_adptr; i++) {